badola/blog/README.md

 So **why** should I write this blog ?

-There are a lot of things that I amuse me from other languages, which I wished was there in C++.
+There are a lot of things, from languages other than C++, which amuse me and I wish were there in C++.
 They are there, but the construction is generally awkward and hard to grasp.
 I would try to make things simple, for everyone, especially for _future me_.